-Surrounded by rugged mountains and verdant valleys, Addo National Park is the Garden Route’s crowning jewel.
-Situated 70kms (44 miles) away from Port Elizabeth, this safari hotspot should not be missed on an South Africa Tour or if you have less time and can only explore on a shorter Garden Route Tour.
+Surrounded by rugged mountains and verdant valleys, the Addo Elephant National Park is the Garden Route’s crowning jewel.
+Situated 70kms (44 miles) away from Port Elizabeth (Gqeberha), this safari hotspot should not be missed on a South Africa Tour or if you have less time, this is a highlight of a Garden Route Tour.

 The Addo National Park is home to one of the densest African Elephant populations on Earth.
 It is established as a haven for the last remaining elephants in the area.
 When it became a national park in 1931, there were only 11 elephants left.
 Today there are more than 600 in the park and the area continues to expand.

-Since its inauguration, the Addo Elephant National Park has become the third-largest in the country.
+Since its inauguration, Addo National Park has become the third-largest in the country.
 It encompasses a patchwork of landscape that stretches from the mountains of the Karoo, to the dune fields of Woody Cape.
 This diverse terrain is the perfect stage for a classic South African safari tour.
 Here, a cast of iconic wildlife, such as lion, leopard, rhinoceros, and Cape buffalo, roam free.
 Whether you’re a wide-eyed first-time visitor, or a safari veteran, the Addo Elephant National Park will not fail to enthral you.

 Where is Addo National Park?

-Situated in Sundays River Valley in the Eastern Cape, you are able to drive to the Addo Elephant National Park.
-Cape Town is a 9 hour drive away (817km), and Port Elizabeth a mere hour and a bit.
+Situated in the Sundays River Valley in the Eastern Cape, you are able to drive to The Addo Elephant National Park on mostly excellent roads.
+Cape Town is a 9 hour drive away (817km), and Port Elizabeth (Gqeberha) a mere hour and a bit.

 The tranquil valley’s slow pace and prolific wildlife, makes it one of the Eastern Cape’s most underrated destinations.
-Days spent here can go from close-encounters with elephants, to flying down South Africa’s highest, longest and fastest double zip line.
+Adventure activities here can range from close-encounters with elephants, to flying down South Africa’s highest, longest and fastest double zip line.
 Here you are also able to revel in breathtaking river cruises.

 Addo Elephant Park Map